 Common Types of Cranes in the Manufacturing Industry

-Overhead cranes are highly needed for material handling in manufacturing.
+overhead cranes are highly needed for material handling in manufacturing.
 Whether you’re transporting raw materials, heavy equipment or finished goods, you need the right crane.
 This article showcases some of the most common crane types used in manufacturing facilities (such as grab overhead cranes, Single Girder Overhead Cranes, underslung cranes, explosion-proof overhead cranes, Portable Gantry Cranes, Portable Jib Cranes, electric chain hoists, etc.) and their advantages, applications, and how to choose the best overhead crane for your needs.

 Types of Cranes in Manufacturing